-Here’s where food delivery comes to the rescue.
+Here’s where senior food delivery comes to the rescue.
 If no one is there to help with food prep, food delivery is your solution to nourishment.
 With a few clicks on your smartphone or computer, you can get healthy food delivered right to your doorstep.
 There are even a few choices.
-Here are a some categories of food delivery services;
+Here are some different elderly food delivery options:

 The restaurant-to-home is the classic system of food delivery for seniors.
 Basically, the restaurant sends food to the waiting customer.
 To get the most of this, you should be familiar with the restaurant already.
 You’ll need to develop a relationship with the establishment, their staff, and know their menu.

 There are lots of centralized meal delivery services for seniors that work with restaurants as well.
 Their services make it possible for you to order something repeatedly without ever seeing the establishment or speaking with their staff.